dot166/jOS_j-lib/README.md

 ### PrivExt/

-AOSP compiled java library (privileged code) included as javalib.jar in core/j-SDK-core/libs and included in AOSP Build
+AOSP compiled java library (privileged code) included as javalib.jar in core/j-SDK-core/libs and included in AOSP Build (will eventually be replaced by a different check for jOS Version)

 ### lib-example/